sparameswaran/nsx-t-gen/README.md

 # nsx-t-gen
 Concourse pipeline to install NSX-T v2.1

+The concourse pipeline uses [ansible scripts](https://github.com/yasensim/nsxt-ansible) created by Yasen Simeonov and [forked](https://github.com/sparameswaran/nsxt-ansible) by the author of this pipeline.

 Things handled by the pipeline:

 * Deploy the VMware NSX-T Manager, Controller and Edge ova images
 * Configure the Controller cluster and add it to the management plane
 * Configure hostswitches, profiles, transport zones